HailstormLabs/Homebrew/D&D5E/Classes/Dragon Aspect.md

 >> You exude a 10 foot aura that grant you and your allies immunity to being surprised.
 The aura increases to 20 feet at 11th level and again to 30 feet at 20th level.
 >
 >> ### 6: Preternatural Foresight
->> You can add your Charisma modifier to initiative rolls and you gain a single portent die.
->>
 >> When you finish a long rest, roll a d20 and record the number rolled.
 You can replace any attack roll, saving throw, or ability check made by you or a creature that you can see with one of these foretelling rolls.
 You must choose to do so before the roll, and you can replace a roll in this way only once per turn.
 >>
 >> Your portent roll can only be used once.
 When you finish a long rest, you lose any unused portent rolls.